adrybakov/wulfric/docs/source/user-guide/module/crystal.rst

 Creation of the Crystal
 =======================

-To create a crystal you would typically need to define the lattice and the set of atoms:
+To create a crystal you would typically need to define the lattice and a set of atoms:

 * ``lattice`` - instance of the :py:class:`.Lattice` class.
 * ``atoms`` - list of the :py:class:`.Atom` instances, which defines the set of atoms in the unit cell.